jcowgar/todo-txt-rust/README.md

 Path to store `todo.txt` and `archive.txt` files.

-### log_done_date : boolean
+### log_create_date : boolean

-When marking a task complete, add a done:YYYY-MM-DD key-value pair to the task.
+When creating a task store the create date of the task

+### log_complete_date : boolean

+When completing a task, store the complete date of the task. /Note:/ `log_create_date` must be enabled for this to work properly.

 ### auto_archive : boolean